14 Small Master Bathroom Ideas To Copy Now (2025)

 (@akbdesign)

-This creamy-beige bathroom from AKB Design is an updated and trendy modern farmhouse.
+This creamy-beige bathroom from AKB Design is one that creates an aura of relaxation.
 The shiplap covers both the walls and the ceiling, creating a continuous design.
 And the freestanding tub is surrounded by a warm rug and honey oak cabinets in the vanity.
-Again, we’re seeing brass fixtures and white marble countertops.
+It’s giving “bath after a long day” vibes with the color palette!

 (@mindygayerdesign)